ShoukangHong/Course_Projects/README.md

 # My Cousera Course Projects
-This repository is used to exhibit my own work.
+This repository is used to store and exhibit my own work.
 Please submit your original work for these course projects.

 ## Fundamentals of Computing Specialization - Rice University
 https://github.com/ShoukangHong/Course_Projects/tree/main/IIPP%20and%20Principle%20of%20Computing